DCurrent/Golden-Axe-The-Hackjob/README.md

 # Legacy Work Log

+Previous work log before moving project to a Github repository.

 ## 2010_07_12

 *   Start of work log.
 I cannot recall all of the changes I made today, thus the point.